kaunteya/FlashLabel/README.md

 # FlashLabel

-`FlashLabel` is simple and lightweight Timer based Label for Mac OSX implemented in Swift
+`FlashLabel` is simple and lightweight Timer based Label for Mac OSX implemented in Swift.
 ![](./demo.gif)

+FlashLabel will fadeout the Label after a specific time.
+It can be used for
+- Alerts
+- Notification
+- Activity Progress

+The best part about flash label is that it does not demand user interaction unlike alerts and notifications.

 ##Requirements
 - Mac OS X 10.9